Why You Should Take This Trip

 - Solo travelers shouldn’t have a difficult time getting around any of these regions and meeting people.
 The tourist trail is well trodden pretty much everywhere on this itinerary.

 - This is great for couples as well, with cheap accommodations nearly everywhere (private rooms in hostels are prevalent on 99% of this trip).

-- I’m not one to put a limit on what families can and can’t do as far as travel.
-And while certain families can certainly make this trip happen, it will take a lot of pre-planning (but what trip with kids doesn’t take pre-planning?)
+- Families.
+I’m not one to put a limit on what families can, and can’t, do as far as travel.
+Families can certainly make this trip happen; it will just take a lot of pre-planning (but what trip with kids doesn’t take pre-planning?)

 This is the tricky part about this particular trip.
 I’ll break it down by region first, then discuss when to go where.